AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-03-0.md

 Adobe has identified the following known issues for the 2026.03.0 release:

-- In the Assets UI, the **Move** action does not work as expected on the first attempt when more than 2 files are selected in a folder.
-(GUIDES-42721)
 - A blank screen is loaded when creating a duplicate Knowledge Base preset for ServiceNow.
 (GUIDES-42732)
 - The API for retrieving document state returns a null response for some files.
 (GUIDES-42561)
 - Renaming an existing template does not update the name in the **Output templates** panel until the page is manually refreshed.
 (GUIDES-42528)
-- In the Preview mode of a map, selecting a topic in the middle panel does not highlight the corresponding entry in the left TOC when the topic is inside bookmap tags (frontmatter, chapter, part, or backmatter) or part of cyclic content.
-(GUIDES-42416)
-- Navigating to **User preferences** from the Editor and updating the root map while Preview mode remains open causes the map preview to load as a blank screen when returning to the Editor.
-(GUIDES-42412)
 - An extra space added to the tab names present in the Map Dashboard causes automation failures.
 (GUIDES-42285)
 - When a file is open in both the Editor and the Search panel, deleting it from the Explorer panel removes the file and refreshes the Explorer list, but refreshing the page continues to display the file in the Search panel.
 (GUIDES-41935)
-- While editing an active review task, removing and then adding again the same topic to the review task without selecting the **Update** action results in the loss of reviewer(s) information.
+- While updating an active review task, if a topic that is already part of the review is removed and then re‑added without clicking **Update**, the reviewer(s) information in the Reviewers tab is lost.
 (GUIDES-38774)
+- In the Assets UI, the **Move** button does not get enabled on the first attempt when more than 2 files or folders are selected.
+(GUIDES-42721) <br> **Workaround**:  After selecting more than two files or folders, wait for a few seconds before selecting the destination folder.
+- Selecting a topic in the Preview mode does not highlight it in the Map view if the topic is inside bookmap tags (frontmatter, chapter, part, or backmatter) or part of cyclic content.
+(GUIDES-42416)
+- When you navigate to **User preferences** from the Editor and update the root map while Preview mode is open in the Editor, the map preview loads as a blank screen when you return to the Editor.
+(GUIDES-42412) <br> **Workaround**: Refreshing the preview using the **Refresh** icon available in the Preview mode resolves the issue.